 Raiders coach Josh McDaniels addresses media

-The Raiders close out preparations for the Chargers, and ahead of practice Josh McDaniels spoke to the media.
+A day after a 24-17 loss to the Chargers at SoFi Stadium in Inglewood, California, Raiders coach Josh McDaniels addressed the media.

-The Raiders wrap up preparations for the Chargers on Friday.
-Ahead of their early afternoon practice, coach Josh McDaniels spoke to the media.
+A day after a 24-17 loss to the Chargers at SoFi Stadium in Inglewood, California, Raiders coach Josh McDaniels addressed the media.

-Among the topics he touched on were the status of both quarterback Jimmy Garoppolo and defensive end Maxx Crosby.
+Among the topics he touched on is the performance of rookie Aidan O’Connell at quarterback after his first start.

 This is a developing story.
 Check back for updates.